astropy/astropy/docs/time/index.rst

 Note that both the ISO and JD representations of ``t2`` are different than for ``t`` because they are expressed relative to the TT time scale.

-Two further examples to give a taste of what is possible.
+Some further examples to give a taste of what is possible.
 For details, read on!

   >>> dt = t[1] - t[0]
   >>> dt